salesforce/lwc/docs/proposals/dynamic-components.md

 _Note: the render() method might also expect a promise of the dynamic template._

-### Imperative API to create a new opaque object representing a custom element
+### Proposal 2: Imperative API to create a new opaque object representing a custom element

 ```js
 export default class Foo extends Element {